Pre-election pendulum for the 2023 New South Wales state election

 The following is the pre-election pendulum for the 2023 New South Wales state election.
 It is based on notional margins calculated by the ABC's Antony Green.
-Members in italics will not contest the election as a candidate for the seat they currently hold or its replacement.
-However, the currrent member for Holsworthy Melanie Gibbons will move to contest the seat of Kiama.
+Members in italics did not contest the election as a candidate for the seat they currently held or its replacement.
+However, the incumbent member for Holsworthy Melanie Gibbons contested the seat of Kiama.
 By-elections were held in some seats during this term of Parliament that changed their margins.
 See the footnotes for details.